Efficient Data Representation by Selecting Prototypes with Importance Weights: Experiments

 In this section we quantitatively as well as qualitatively validate our algorithms on three diverse domains.
 The first is a dataset from a large retailer.
 The second is MNIST which is a handwritten digit dataset.
 The third are 40 health questionnaires obtained from the CDC website.

 We compare ProtoDash (or PrDash) with five other methods.
 The first is our slower but potentially better performing greedy method ProtoGreedy (or PrGrdy).
 The second is L2C.
-The third is P-Lasso (or P-Las), i.e., lasso with the non-negativity constraint \cite{classo}\eat{\footnote{For P-Lasso we set the regularization parameter that gives roughly the same number of prototypes as the other methods.}}.
+The third is P-Lasso (or P-Las), i.e., lasso with the non-negativity constraint \cite{classo}.
+The P-Lasso objective in our setting is the equivalent Ivanov formulation of standard Lasso \cite{Ivanov76} where we maximize $l(\w)\text{ subject to }||\w||_1 \le \epsilon, \w \ge0$ where for every choice of $\lambda$ in Lasso, there is an equivalent $\epsilon$ in the Ivanov formulation \cite{Oneto16} \footnote{For P-Lasso we try to find the regularization parameter $\epsilon$ that gives roughly (within 10\%) the same number of prototypes as the other methods.
+This was not always possible.}.
+The running time of P-Lasso is $O(n^{(1)}n^{(2)} + {n^{(2)}}^3)$, making it much more expensive than ProtoDash as we will see in the experiments.
 The fourth is K-Medoids (or K-Med) \cite{sproto}.
 The fifth is RandomW (or RndW), where prototypes are selected randomly, but the weights are computed based on our strategy.\eat{We use abridged versions of their names in the figures for readability.
 The association is obvious but to be clear ProtoDash is PrDash, RandomW is RndW, K-Medoids is K-Med, P-Lasso is P-Las and ProtoGreedy is PrGrdy.} ProtoGreedy's and ProtoDash's superior performance to this baseline as well as to L2C implies that selecting high quality prototypes in conjunction with determining their weights are important for obtaining state-of-the-art results and that neither of these strategies suffices in isolation.
 We use Gaussian kernel in all the experiments.
 The kernel width is chosen by cross-validation.

-More experiments with an adapted version of L2C for going across datasets, and results with our methods on MNIST where we choose the top $m$ prototypes from the top $2m$ or $3m$ prototypes based on the magnitude of the learned weights are given in the Appendix.
-This is also another benefit of learning the weights where we can first oversample and then choose the desired number of prototypes that have the largest weights, which leads to even better results.
+Additional experimental results on MNIST where we initially oversample to pick $2m$ and $3m$ prototypes and among them choose the top $m$ based on the magnitude of the learned weights are given in Figure \ref{mnistinit}c.
+This is another benefit of learning the weights where we can first oversample and then choose the desired number of prototypes from this set that have the largest weights.
+This often leads to superior results.